We are making sure we’re properly prepared in case conditions change.

 Following updated government advice we are continuing to actively manage our response to COVID-19.

 We’re making sure we’re properly prepared and have detailed plans in place to help minimise disruption to essential services.
-Based on the advice from the government, the NHS and Public Health England we have postponed public meetings and events; and have closed all community spaces, The Link, the Information Hub and our office on Joyce Dawson Way.
-If you have a query that is Thamesmead specific, click here to get in touch.
+Based on the advice from the government, the NHS and Public Health England we have postponed public meetings and events; and have closed all community spaces, The Link and the Information Hub.
+The Joyce Dawson Way office is open and the opening times can be found here.

 Our top priority is the wellbeing and safety of residents and employees.
 If you feel unwell or are self-isolating and you need to cancel an appointment with Peabody or one of our contractors please telephone us on 0300 1233456, lines open: 8am–8pm, Monday to Friday.